Project-nab/discovery-service/README.md

 2. Configuration service listen on port 8001, and source code at: [Configuration service](https://github.com/Project-nab/configuration-service.git)
 3. All config in this project will be storage centralize at: [config-repo](https://github.com/Project-nab/config-repo.git), another config will load config when starting via configuration service.
 4. APIGW service listen on port 8002, and source code at: [APIGW service](https://github.com/Project-nab/gateway-service.git)
-5. Be sure that your local has been installed ```redis``` for caching, and rate-limit gateway purpose.
+5. Be sure that your local has been installed ```redis``` for caching.
 6. Be sure that your local have ```Zipkin``` for log tracing.
 7. Product service listen on port 8003, and source code at: [Product service](https://github.com/Project-nab/product-service.git)
 8. Cart service listen on port 8004, and source code at: [Cart service](https://github.com/Project-nab/cart-service.git)
+9. Order service listen on port 8005, and source code at: [Order service](https://github.com/Project-nab/order-service.git)

 ## Project analysis